Combinatorics of Hurwitz degenerations and tropical realizability: Generalizations via dimensional reduction

 If we fix the type $\Theta$, there is a space parameterizing tropical curves with a balanced map to $\RR^r$ having this type.
 It is naturally isomorphic to $\sigma^\circ\times \RR^r$, where $\sigma$ is a rational polyhedral cone and $\sigma^\circ$ is its interior.
 The cone $\sigma$ should be viewed as a conical subset

-where $E$ is the edge set of $G$ consisting of those assignments of edge lengths that support a continuous piecewise linear map of type $\Theta$.
-In the interior there is the additional condition that the edge lengths are positive.
+where $E$ is the edge set of $G$, consisting of those assignments of edge lengths that support a continuous piecewise linear map of type $\Theta$.
+In the interior, there is the additional condition that the edge lengths are positive.

 It is slightly more convenient to work with the space of maps {\it up to translation}.
-Given a tropical curve $\Gamma$ with underlying graph $G$ and a compatible type $\Theta$, the graph $\Gamma$ may or may not admit a map to $\RR^r$ of type $\Theta$, and if it does, there is a $\mathbb R^r$-torsor worth of such maps.
+Given a tropical curve $\Gamma$ with underlying graph $G$ and a compatible type $\Theta$, the graph $\Gamma$ may or may not admit a map to $\RR^r$ of type $\Theta$, and if it does, there is an $\mathbb R^r$-torsor worth of such maps.

-It follows from the main result of~\cite{R16} that there is a closed conical subset $\mathsf M^{\sf real}_\Theta$ parameterizing those maps (again, up to translation), that are realizable.
+It follows from the main result of~\cite{R16} that there is a closed conical subset $\mathsf M^{\sf real}_\Theta$ parameterizing those maps (again, up to translation) that are realizable.
 That is, they arise from tropicalizing a map

 that is regular outside a marked set of points $p_1,\ldots,p_n$ and defined over a non-archimedean field $K$.
-The tropicalization procedure is identical the one presented in Section~\ref{sec: trop-rsm}, applied coordinatewise.
+The tropicalization procedure is identical to the one presented in Section~\ref{sec: trop-rsm}, applied coordinatewise.